Make a strong, positive impression on hiring managers and recruiters with the best headshot you can muster.

 Snappr supports most major metro areas in the US.
 We've had candidates work with them in NYC, Atlanta, San Francisco, and many places in between.

 Go with a professional for the best and most reliable quality.
-Also clearly the best option if you don't happen to have any tech-savvy photographer friends, or don't want to bother them.
+It is also clearly the best option if you don't happen to have any tech-savvy photographer friends or don't want to bother them.

 No, Placement doesn't make affiliate fees with Snappr.
-We just like them and they've done a good job with lots of our candidates.
+We just like them, and they've done an excellent job with lots of our candidates.

 Some candidates we work with at Placement opt for the DIY route.
 Generally, this means working with a friend or family member who has a nice DSLR camera.
 In a real pinch, you can also make this work on a recent iPhone.

-There are a few key qualities of top-notch headshots.
+There are a few essential qualities of top-notch headshots.
 Make sure you take these steps to maximize your opportunity to get a great picture.

 Things that work great in the era of COVID are: outside city hall, outside a downtown office building, outside an art museum, a public park, or a backyard garden.

-It's amazing how much difference lighting can make in the quality of a photo!
+It's incredible how much difference lighting can make in the quality of a photo!
 You'll want to make sure there's clear, consistent light across your face.
 Natural light or studio light works best.

-If you're opting outside, plan ahead so you can take the photo during "golden hour".
+If you're opting outside, plan so you can take the photo during "golden hour".
 That means 1 hour after sunrise or 1 hour before sunset.
-Be sure to set your meetup time for 15 minutes early so you can be taking pictures at exactly the right time.
-It's amazing how quickly the light fades.
+Be sure to set your meetup time for 15 minutes early so you can be taking pictures at precisely the right time.
+It's incredible how quickly the light fades.

 You'll want to wear clothes that feel like interview clothes that match your industry.

 Not sure what that means?
 Go on Linkedin and look up the profiles of 5 people who do the exact sort of job you're interested in in the industry that you're interested in.
-Wear something that's more formal than the most casual of the 5 and less formal than the most formal of the 5.
+Wear something that's more formal than the most casual of the five and less proper than the most formal of the 5.
 Can't go wrong with that.